- About Aurora

 In May 2000 the Government released its first analysis of changes in residential retail prices since full competition commenced in 1999.
 This analysis took pre-competition prices at 1 April 1998 as its benchmark.
 Contrary to the strident claims of retailers who had subsequently raised prices for the incumbencies they had purchased, the analysis demonstrated that average line charges by electricity distributors such as Aurora had not risen.

-Analysis by the Ministry of Business, Innovation and Employment is repeated quarterly.
-Summary and graphical data can be viewed by clicking here.
+Pricing analysis by the Ministry of Business, Innovation and Employment is repeated quarterly, and is available from the MBIE website.

 Consumer NZ offers a free web-based calculator that lets you compare the pricing of electricity retailers where you live.
 Click on the banner to get started.